Meet Alastor

 Meet Phillip

-Phillip loves to come t o the front of his cage to interact with visitors but can be shy.
+Phillip loves to come to the front of his cage to interact with visitors, but can be shy.
 He enjoys talking and likes to repeat his set phrases “Hi Buddy”, “I love you”, “What’s the matter?” and “Tickle Tickle Tickle”.
 He never learned how to step up so he must be swaddled in a towel when volunteers or customers want to interact with him.
 Once he is out he enjoys pets and snuggles.
+His favorite afternoon activity is to box his yucca toy, which is his daily exercise and therapy.

 About Philippine Blue-naped Parrots